mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

 NumPy and PyTorch integration
 -----------------------------

-Enoki arrays interoperate with standard Python array libraries like NumPy PyTorch.
+Dr.Jit arrays interoperate with standard Python array libraries like NumPy PyTorch.
 For instance, in the previous example, we could have replaced the assignment to the ``samples`` variable by